FelipeEnne/Coding-Challenges/Warm-up Challanges (HackerRank)/Repeated String/description.md

 ### Sample Explanation 1

 Because all of the first n=1000000000000 letters of the infinite string are a, we return 1000000000000.

+## Resolution

+I calculate how many A's there are in the word a, divide that by the amount and what's left I check one by one.